Flipkart vs Amazon India Interview: Two Very Different Tests

 The PSDS Rounds Are Warmer Than You Expect

 Flipkart's Problem Solving and Data Structures rounds happen in a shared Google Doc.
-No compiler, no IDE, no autocomplete nagging at you.
-Just you, the interviewer, and a blank text editor that doesn't even have syntax highlighting.
+No compiler, no IDE, no autocomplete.
+Just you, the interviewer, and a blank text editor with no syntax highlighting.

 The interviewer is evaluating your thinking process, not your ability to pass a compiler.
-Pseudocode is fine as long as your reasoning lands.
-That said, if your first approach is naive, expect harder follow-ups.
+Pseudocode is fine if the reasoning lands.
+If your first approach is naive, expect harder follow-ups.
 Don't coast.

-Common patterns: sliding window, two pointers, prefix sums, trees, heaps, and dynamic programming.
+Common patterns: sliding window, two pointers, prefix sums, trees, heaps, DP.
 Difficulty lands at LeetCode medium-hard.
-A typical PSDS-1 has one easier problem and one harder one in 60 minutes.
-If PSDS-1 goes well, PSDS-2 follows within the same week and usually dials up the difficulty.
+PSDS-1 typically has one easier and one harder problem in 60 minutes.
+PSDS-2 is gated on passing PSDS-1 and usually dials up the difficulty.
+A representative PSDS-2 problem: "design an LRU cache with O(1) get and put."
+It sits at the boundary between algorithm and LLD, exactly where Flipkart likes to live.
+For the playbook see the DSA patterns cheat sheet.

 The Flipkart Machine Coding Round Is the Real Filter

 This is the round that defines Flipkart's loop.
-You get one object-oriented design problem and 90 minutes to write working, extensible code.
-Then 30 minutes of discussion with the interviewer.
+You get one object-oriented design problem and 90 minutes to write working, extensible code, followed by a 30-minute review with the interviewer (GeeksforGeeks: Flipkart Machine Coding Round Experience confirms this 90+30 split).

 The rules: